AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 * For general recommendations on how to design successful email marketing campaigns, refer to [Deliverability strategy and definition](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html).

-* For more specific recommendations on how to optimize the deliverability of your Adobe Campaign emails, we recommend using the best practices listed in this section.
+* For more specific recommendations on how to optimize the deliverability of your Adobe Campaign emails, Adobe recommends using the best practices listed in this section.

 >[!NOTE]
 >